Canada’s Most Random & Unusual Tourist Attractions

 Since 1981, visitors have been drawn to the glass buildings and the magnificent glass-themed gardens that Edóuard built at the age of 66, shortly after his retirement.

-Where’s the Easter Bunny?
-The creation of the Pysanka, meaning Easter egg in Ukrainian, is a symbol of Ukrainian culture and brought about the first-ever computer modeling of an egg.
+Alberta is home to yet another unusual tourist attraction in Canada – the world's largest easter egg!
+The creation of the Pysanka (meaning "easter egg" in Ukrainian) is a symbol of Ukrainian culture and brought about the first-ever computer modelling of an egg.

 Glendon showcases its Ukrainian culture in a big way.
-Known as one of the "giants of the prairies” this massive pyrogy on a massive fork, is a sight that may tempt the taste buds.
+Known as one of the "giants of the prairies," this massive perogy sits on a gigantic fork and is a sight that may tempt the taste buds.

-Luckily there is a Pyrogy Park Cafe right next door so stop in and enjoy some fresh perogies!
+Luckily there is a Perogy Park Cafe right next door, so stop in and enjoy some fresh perogies!

 10. World's Largest Coffee Pot - Davidson, Saskatoon

 - Where – 1A0, Davidson, SK

 Java fiends, this unusual tourist attraction is for you!
 Davidson, Saskatchewan (about halfway between Saskatoon and Regina), is home to the world's largest coffee pot and cup!
 The 24-foot coffee pot and cup are huge, with the pot being able to hold 150,000 cups of coffee according to local boosters.

 The small town is a great stopping place for those driving in Saskatchewan along the province's busiest highway between Saskatoon and Regina.